gordian-eggo/arnoldc-v.2.j/readme.txt

 		  1200H: Improved the Lexer class.
 It now has a method that will return a dictionary of lexemes for the syntax analyzer.

+		  1252H: Parser can now (properly?) detect main method keywords IT'S SHOWTIME and YOU HAVE BEEN TERMINATED.
+Based process off of Team 		 PLA LOLcode interpreter.
+Checked https://www.geeksforgeeks.org/symbol-table-compiler/ and it doesn't say that this knowledge 		 should be add to the symbol table so will leave it alone for now.

+		  1311H: Tried to make a master parse_file() function that will do all parser methods in one function.
+Not sure if it's working or 		   infinite looping so will leave it alone for the meantime.
+As for string/variable identifier error mentioned earlier, might 		   just ignore it?
+Wil explain the logic at a later date.

+		  1343H: Error in the arithmetic parser, but nothing a bit more time won't fix.

 COMMENTS ON SYNTAX: